ytrevor81/TradingView-Binance-Telegram-Bot/README.md

 # TradingView-Binance-Telegram-Bot
 Flask | Binance API | Telegram API | TradingView Webhook | JSON

-An automated trading bot connecting TradingView alerts to the Binance API, and sending order confirmations or errors to a Telegram user.
+An automated trading bot connecting TradingView alerts via webhook to the Binance API, and sending order confirmations or errors to a Telegram user.
 The user can also send commands to the bot to make new trades, download trade history, cancel open trades, and a variety of other options!

 ## How to run the trading bot
 This bot is operated by Flask.